solace friends, inc.

 On a parallel track, other "health care for the homeless" initiatives were started in Madison.
 Ann became co-founder of Madison Area Care for the Homeless OneHealth (MACH OneHealth) which provides direct services to people living on the street.
 For two years she served as Medical Director of The Madison Street Medicine Initiative, a Baldwin Foundation-supported project which grew out of Ann's associations with MACH OneHealth and the UW School of Medicine and Public Health.
 Several Solace members have volunteered for MACH OneHealth's regularly held foot-care clinics.

 Taking the leap

 Solace became incorporated in 2018; our working group became a board of directors.
 Solace Friends, Inc., more simply known as Solace, is now a 501c3 corporation.

 Solace has been able to work toward our mission thanks to the passionate momentum of our volunteer board of directors, and through some private and memorial donations.
 We are also grateful for a few small grants and personal donations that have helped cover expenses incurred during our initial planning stage.
 The greatest boon to our work, however, is the sustained encouragement by local organizations such as Porchlight Inc., Madison-Area Urban Ministry, MACH OneHealth, and many others who share our vision for delivering equitable care and services to this vulnerable population.

-Accordingly, we are now ready to receive financial contributions with a goal to raise a start-up base $250,000 in cash assets by the end of 2020; these are funds that will be needed to open our doors.
+If you know of such a property that may be available for purchase, rent, rent-to-own, or even obtainable through in-kind donation, we want to hear from you.
+Accordingly, we are now ready to receive financial contributions that will be used to fund the acquisition and renovation of the home, as well as, to support the ongoing operational costs associated with our program.
 We hope you will help.
-The earlier we meet that goal, the sooner we can serve those in need.
+The earlier we meet that goal, the sooner we can begin to serve those in need.
 To learn more and donate, please click here.